The Moscow Times: Expansion

 In 2006, the paper began its alliance with the International Herald Tribune, while 2009 saw the launch of the themoscowtimes.com website.
-The first color issue was published in 2010.

 In 2009, it published Russia for Beginners: A Foreigner's Guide to Russia, written by foreign authors who offer advice based on their own experiences of living in Russia.
-The paper celebrated its 20th anniversary in 2012 with a gala dinner at the Hotel Baltschug Kempinski in Moscow.
+The paper celebrated its 20th anniversary in 2012 with a gala dinner at the Baltschug Kempinski Hotel in Moscow.

 In 2010, The Moscow Times began to publish in colour and launched the Travel Guide and Bar Guide projects.

 After 2014

 In January 2014, malicious ads on the newspaper's website redirected visitors to an exploit kit landing page.
 In December 2014, The Moscow Times was forced offline for two days by a distributed denial of service (DDoS) attack.
 It was forced offline a second time in February 2015 for unknown reasons.

 In April 2014 longtime editor-in-chief Andrew McChesney stepped down and was replaced by Nabi Abdullaev, a former Moscow Times reporter, news editor, managing editor, and deputy editor-in-chief who had left in 2011 to head RIA Novosti's foreign-language news service.
 Shortly after his appointment, Abdullaev argued in The Guardian that the west's "biased journalism ...robs the west of its moral authority".
 In Autumn 2015 Abdullaev was removed from his post and replaced by Mikhail Fishman, former head of Russky Newsweek.

 In October 2014 The Moscow Times made the decision to temporarily suspend online comments after an increase in abusive and excessive pro-Russian trolling.
 The paper said it disabled comments for two reasons—it was an inconvenience for its readers as well as being a legal liability, because under Russian law websites are liable for all content, including user-generated content like comments.

 In 2014, sister publication The St. Petersburg Times ceased publication.
 In 2015, Sanoma sold MoscowTimes LLC to Demyan Kudryavtsev, a former director of Kommersant.
 In 2017, the paper version stopped.
-The final paper edition appeared on July 6.
+The final paper edition appeared on 6 July.
 In July 2017 the operation of the paper changed to Stichting 2 Oktober, a foundation based in the Netherlands.